 Step Description Additional Information 1 Provide disk space for the Adabas libraries.
-The libraries are restored from the installation tape.
+The libraries are restored from the installation tape into these libraries.
 Refer to the section Adabas Library Disk Space Requirements.

-2 Allocate disk space for the Adabas database.
+Step Description Additional Information 2 Allocate disk space for the Adabas database.
 For better performance, distribute the database files over multiple devices and channels.
-Refer to the section Disk Space Requirements for the Database.
+Refer to the section Disk Space Requirements for the Database .
 3 Specify the address space for running the Adabas nucleus.
 Refer to the section Adabas Nucleus Address Space Requirements.
-4 Allocate and format the Adabas database with the ADAFRM utility job (job I030, step 1000) 5 Define the global database characteristics with the ADADEF utility job (job I030, step 1000) 6 Start the Adabas nucleus and test the Adabas communications with the ADANUC job (job I040, step 1000) 7 Load the demonstration files ADAvrs.EMPL/MISC/VEHI with the ADALOD utility (performed in job I050 steps 0001 to 0003) 8 If appropriate, test Adabas address space communications by running ADAREP (job I050 step 9990) 9 If appropriate, load the Adabas Online System (AOS) selectable unit into a Natural system file by running the AOSINPL job.
-Alternatively, install the AOS demo version delivered with Adabas (job IO61, step 0112).
-10 Terminate the Adabas nucleus with an ADAEND operator command 11 Back up the database by running the ADASAV utility job
+4 Install the product license file (job I010, steps 0010 and 0011).
+For more information, read Installing the Adabas License File 5 Allocate and format the Adabas database with the ADAFRM utility job (job I030, steps 0010 to 0018).
+6 Define the global database characteristics with the ADADEF utility job (job I030, step 0020).
+7 Start the Adabas nucleus and test the Adabas communications with the ADANUC job.
+8 Load the demonstration files ADAvrs.EMPL/MISC/VEHI/PERS/PERL with the ADALOD utility (performed in job I050 steps 0001 to 0003).
+Note: The Personnel demo file must be installed on a UES-enabled database because it includes wide-character format (W) fields.
+9 If appropriate, test Adabas address space communications by running ADAREP (job I050 step 9999).
+10 If appropriate, load the Adabas Online System (AOS) selectable unit into a Natural system file by running the ADAINPL job.
+Alternatively, install the AOS demo version delivered with Adabas (job I061, steps 0111 and 0112).
+11 Terminate the Adabas nucleus with an ADAEND operator command.
+12 Back up the database by running the ADASAV utility job.